Mission & Principles

 The school promotes empathetic understandings and cross-cultural engagements through a variety of foreign and local service-learning projects, and educational exchanges.Learn More

-To learn more about what our Principles of Diversity mean to Winsor, please contact: Julian Braxton Director of Community of Multicultural Affairs. firstname.lastname@example.org
+To learn more about what our Principles of Diversity mean to Winsor, please contact: Julian Braxton Director of Community and Inclusion. firstname.lastname@example.org

 Brian Didier, Director of Global Studies